jessepav/lacygoill-wiki-backup/vim/vim9.md

    4. the script
    5. the imported functions

-For more info, see `:h vim9-scopes`.
+For more info, see `:help vim9-scopes`.

 ---
 ```vim